Worth County DUI Court Process

 3. Trial (If No Plea Deal)

-• What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while:
+- What prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.

-• Common Defenses: Common DUI defenses include:
+- Common defenses: Common DUI defenses include:

-• Challenging the accuracy of the breathalyzer or blood test.
+- Challenging the accuracy of the breathalyzer or blood test.

-• Arguing that the police lacked probable cause to stop you.
+- Arguing that the police lacked probable cause to stop you.

-• Demonstrating that you were not impaired while driving.
+- Demonstrating that you were not impaired while driving.

-• Questioning the chain of custody of the blood sample.
+- Questioning the chain of custody of the blood sample.

-• Typical Trial Length: DUI trials can range from one to several days, depending on the complexity of the case and the number of witnesses.
+- Typical trial length: DUI trials can range from one to several days, depending on the complexity of the case and the number of witnesses.

-Penalties for DUI in Worth, GA
+Penalties for DUI in Worth County, GA

 Georgia DUI laws are strict, and the penalties increase with each subsequent offense.